What Does the Bible Say About Volunteering?

 10. Isaiah 58:10 – “And if you pour yourself out for the hungry and satisfy the desire of the afflicted, then shall your light rise in the darkness and your night be as the noonday.”
 This passage from Isaiah encourages believers to actively engage in acts of kindness and support for those in need.
 It promises that such actions will not only bring light to the darkness but also lead to personal renewal and blessing.
 This verse encapsulates the transformative power of volunteering, both for those served and those serving, underlining the profound impact of selfless service in reflecting God’s love and compassion.

-See also What Does the Bible Say About When Jesus Was Born?
+See also What Does the Bible Say About Moving On?

 These verses collectively form a biblical foundation for volunteering, showcasing it as an expression of faith, love, and humility.
 Through service, believers reflect God’s love to the world, demonstrating that Christianity is not just a faith of words but of action.